 2. The Development of Dance’s Helix Model

 Dance’s model builds on a range of improvements in communication models that took place in the mid-20th Century.

 - Linear Models: Early models of communication saw it as a linear process: someone says something and another person receives it.
 A famous version of a linear model is the Shannon-Weaver model.

 - Circular Models: Osgood and Schramm, however, introduced a cyclical model, whereby communication goes out, but also comes back as feedback.
 From here on, the cyclical model overshadowed the linear model when thinking about communication.

-- The Helical Model: Dance’s model builds upon the idea that communication happens in a circular process.
+- Transactional Models (Inluding Dance’s Model): Dance’s model builds upon the idea that communication happens in a circular process.
 However, Dance proposed that communication never perfectly repeats itself.
 When we get information back from someone, we’ll use that new information to say something smarter and in a more informed way next time.

 Dance’s model accommodates for improvements in our communication by creating a time-based third dimension.
 Now, instead of communication looking like a two dimensional circle, it looks like a three dimensional spring.